Wedding shoes: Accessories from heel to toe

 Stickers stating “I Do,” “She’s Mine” and other matrimonial phrases can be placed on the shanks (outside-facing arches) of shoes.
 Decals range from 95 cents to $5.50 at the Wedding Outlet.

 For a more informal vibe, some couples and wedding parties upgrade sneakers by subbing out standard laces.
-Vibrant shoestrings provide an accent of color, while Happily Ever After Ribbon Shoe Laces ($8.50 to $10.50, depending on length, Etsy) and personalized wedding shoe laces ($6.69 a pair, Etsy), create day-specific sentiments.
+Vibrant shoestrings provide an accent of colour, while Happily Ever After Ribbon Shoe Laces ($8.50 to $10.50, depending on length, Etsy) and personalized wedding shoelaces ($6.69 a pair, Etsy), create day-specific sentiments.
 Custom copper, brass, bronze or stainless-steel shoelace tags that slide over laces ($18 to $26 a pair, Etsy) offer another layer of personalization.

 Add-ons also serve as a safety measure.
 Solemates heel protectors ($10 a pair) in gold, silver and black, as well as clear Starlettos ($10.95 a pair), increase stabilization while they guard shoes.
 Both heel-focused products prevent damage caused by uneven surfaces and resist sinking into lawns during garden ceremonies and receptions.